Alice Charlotte von Rothschild: Inheritance

 In late 1898, following the death of her brother, Baron Ferdinand de Rothschild, Alice inherited Waddesdon Manor and his London House.
 During World War I she had the formal gardens at Waddesdon and Eythrope given over to the growing of vegetables for the less fortunate.
 The Eythrope Pavilion was still maintained but now as even more of an occasional retreat.
 As her health declined she spent more of her time at her magnificent château, "Villa Victoria", in the balmier climate of the town of Grasse in the Alpes-Maritimes département in France.
 Her property was located about 12 miles (19 km) inland, north of the Mediterranean coast and here she created an enormous garden that employed more than one hundred gardeners.
 She wanted to be near family, and her château was close to Cannes, where her cousin Laura Thérèse von Rothschild, widow of James-Edouard de Rothschild owned the Villa Rothschild, Cannes, and only 34 miles (55 km) from Villa Ephrussi de Rothschild, the seaside estate owned by another cousin, Béatrice Ephrussi de Rothschild.

-Queen Victoria vacationed in Grasse and visited Villa Victoria.
-According to the book The Rothschild Gardens by Miriam Rothschild, at the turn of the century, Alice Rothschild spent the equivalent of nearly half-a-million pounds (Sterling) annually on her gardens and grounds at Grasse.
+Queen Victoria holidayed in Grasse and visited Villa Victoria.
+According to the book The Rothschild Gardens by Miriam Rothschild, at the turn of the century, Alice Rothschild spent the equivalent of nearly £500,000 annually on her gardens and grounds at Grasse.
 Imperious in nature, Alice was a strong-willed person who spoke her mind.
 According to one anecdote: "the Queen stepped on a lawn and across a flower-bed [at Waddesdon Manor], inadvertently crushing several plants.
 The baroness could not contain herself and roughly told the sovereign in effect to 'Get out'.
 Thereafter the Queen always referred to her as 'The All-Powerful One'."